shinylucasin/touhou-7/README.md

 # touhou-7
-just for downloading Touhou 7 - Perfect Cherry Blossom
+just for downloading Touhou 7 - Perfect Cherry Blossom (with thcrap)